This article is written primarily for my US readers, although anyone participating in the US marketplace may also have an interest.

 Renewed Savings Rate

 This is something that hasn’t received as much attention as some other adjustments to the economic rough times.
 The US has historically been a country of savers; however, in the go-go years of our latest bubble the savings rate actually went NEGATIVE.
 This is of course completely unsustainable by anyone’s math, and portended the economic collapse.
 The renewed savings rate over time will heal consumer’s balance sheets, leading to greater spending down the road, a more stable economy based on purchases aren’t made largely on credit, and greater capital formation for new enterprise.
-This is one of the more bullish signs I see for a renewal of economic growth, although this will have a long-term effect rather than a short term one.
+This is one of the more bullish signs I see for a renewal of economic growth, although this will have more of a long-term effect rather than a short term one.

 Winston Churchill famously said: “The Americans will always do the right thing… after they’ve exhausted all the alternatives.”
 The right thing that needs to happen today is for the political culture to come back toward the center, where historically elections were won and deals consummated during governance.
 The two ends of the political spectrum currently look very far apart and unable to deal with each other well enough for the government to run effectively.
 Indeed, the two parties are as far apart as they ever have been in my lifetime with moderates having been run out of both parties.
 But if you look back at the longer history of our country, this isn’t an unusual situation; the political classes have always come back to the center eventually, as the electorate inevitably gets sick of extremism and governance gridlock.
 The sooner this happens, the better, no doubt.
 But history tells us that it will occur.